WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ## Theme setup

 Create a new folder for your theme in `/wp-content/themes/`.
-In this example, the folder name is `fse-tutorial`.
+In this example, the folder name is `block-theme-tutorial`.

 Inside the theme folder, create the `block-templates` and `block-template-parts` folders.